Skip to main content

 Heirloom Red Kuri Squash squash Feb 11 Feb 25 Transplant May 26 – Jun 5

-Heritage Rainbow Blend Carrots root_vegetable Feb 11 Feb 18 Transplant Apr 29 – May 4
+Heritage Rainbow Blend Carrots root vegetable Feb 11 Feb 18 Transplant Apr 29 – May 4

 Homemade Pickles Cucumber cucumber Feb 18 Feb 25 Transplant Apr 21 – Apr 26